adam900710/btrfs-fuse/README.md

 While there are still some other FUSE related feature missing:

-- Multi-thread support

-  Low priority feature, as bootloader won't really need that feature, and extra concurrency code can confuse new readers.

 - Proper subvolume inode address space

   This is due to FUSE limitation, that one FUSE must has the same `stat::st_dev`.